MasteryEducation/SecuritiesExamsMastery.ca/content/csc/17/1/index.md

 {{< quizdown >}}

-### 1. Which of the following best describes a managed product?
+### Which of the following best describes a managed product?
 - [ ] An individual security chosen by retail investors without professional oversight
 - [ ] A hedge fund that only invests in government bonds
 - [x] An investment vehicle that pools funds from multiple investors and is managed by a professional
 - [ ] A short-term certificate of deposit with fixed interest

-> **Explanation:** A managed product is characterized by pooling assets from multiple investors and having a professional manager oversee investment decisions.
+> **Explanation:**( A managed product is characterized by pooling assets from multiple investors and having a professional manager oversee investment decisions.)

----

-### 2. Which key benefit do managed products typically offer?
+### Which key benefit do managed products typically offer?
 - [ ] Lower market returns
 - [x] Diversification and professional management
 - [ ] Guaranteed outperformance of all benchmarks
 - [ ] Zero transactional fees

-> **Explanation:** Managed products provide diversification by investing in a range of assets and offer professional management, but returns are not guaranteed, and fees generally apply.
+> **Explanation:**( Managed products provide diversification by investing in a range of assets and offer professional management, but returns are not guaranteed, and fees generally apply.)

----

-### 3. Under Canadian regulations, which National Instrument primarily governs mutual fund operations?
+### Under Canadian regulations, which National Instrument primarily governs mutual fund operations?
 - [ ] NI 45-106
 - [ ] NI 81-107
 - [x] NI 81-102
 - [ ] NI 31-103

-> **Explanation:** NI 81-102 deals specifically with investment funds, including mutual funds, outlining their operational and compliance requirements in Canada.
+> **Explanation:**( NI 81-102 deals specifically with investment funds, including mutual funds, outlining their operational and compliance requirements in Canada.)

----

-### 4. Which managed product type often comes with insurance guarantees on capital?
+### Which managed product type often comes with insurance guarantees on capital?
 - [x] Segregated funds
 - [ ] ETFs
 - [ ] Hedge funds
 - [ ] REITs (Real Estate Investment Trusts)

-> **Explanation:** Segregated funds, offered by insurance companies, typically provide maturity and death benefit guarantees, differentiating them from other fund types.
+> **Explanation:**( Segregated funds, offered by insurance companies, typically provide maturity and death benefit guarantees, differentiating them from other fund types.)

----

-### 5. How can economies of scale in a managed product benefit investors?
+### How can economies of scale in a managed product benefit investors?
 - [ ] By guaranteeing higher returns every year
 - [ ] By limiting the manager’s investment choices
 - [ ] By providing access to risk-free investments
 - [x] By reducing per-unit trading and administrative costs

-> **Explanation:** Larger asset pools spread out costs such as trading commissions and administrative fees, leading to lower costs per invested dollar.
+> **Explanation:**( Larger asset pools spread out costs such as trading commissions and administrative fees, leading to lower costs per invested dollar.)

----

-### 6. Which statement regarding fees in managed products is correct?
+### Which statement regarding fees in managed products is correct?
 - [x] Higher fees reduce the net return to investors
 - [ ] Management Expense Ratios do not affect returns
 - [ ] Fees only apply to ETFs
 - [ ] Performance fees are charged by all funds

-> **Explanation:** The more an investor pays in fees, the less net return they retain.
-Different managed products have varying fee structures.
+> **Explanation:**( The more an investor pays in fees, the less net return they retain.
+Different managed products have varying fee structures.)

----

-### 7. What is a common reason some actively managed funds underperform their benchmark?
+### What is a common reason some actively managed funds underperform their benchmark?
 - [x] Higher management fees can erode returns
 - [ ] Lack of diversification rules
 - [x] Poor investment decisions by managers
 - [ ] Regulatory requirements force guaranteed minimum returns

-> **Explanation:** Actively managed funds must earn enough returns above their benchmarks to offset management fees.
-Additionally, any poor investment strategy or timing miscalculations can adversely impact performance.
+> **Explanation:**( Actively managed funds must earn enough returns above their benchmarks to offset management fees.
+Additionally, any poor investment strategy or timing miscalculations can adversely impact performance.)

----

-### 8. One drawback of including hedge funds in a portfolio is:
+### One drawback of including hedge funds in a portfolio is:
 - [ ] Lower legal and regulatory requirements
 - [ ] Guaranteed returns, which limit upside potential
 - [ ] No lock-up period for investors
 - [x] Potential illiquidity and higher risks

-> **Explanation:** Hedge funds often have lock-up periods and use higher-risk strategies, making them less liquid and more speculative than traditional managed products.
+> **Explanation:**( Hedge funds often have lock-up periods and use higher-risk strategies, making them less liquid and more speculative than traditional managed products.)

----

-### 9. Which of the following best describes the role of Canadian Investment Regulatory Organization (CIRO)?
+### Which of the following best describes the role of Canadian Investment Regulatory Organization (CIRO)?
 - [x] Oversight of investment dealers and advisors to ensure regulatory compliance
 - [ ] Setting interest rates for financial institutions
 - [ ] Underwriting initial public offerings (IPOs)
 - [ ] Providing government subsidies for hedge funds

-> **Explanation:** CIRO supervises Canadian investment dealers and advisors, ensuring they meet industry regulations and maintain ethical standards.
+> **Explanation:**( CIRO supervises Canadian investment dealers and advisors, ensuring they meet industry regulations and maintain ethical standards.)

----

-### 10. True or False: Managed products eliminate all investment risks for individual investors.
+### True or False: Managed products eliminate all investment risks for individual investors.
 - [ ] True
 - [x] False